KauzClay/docs-tap/supply-chain/platform-engineering/how-to/deploying-supply-chains/about.hbs.md

 # Deploy and Manage Supply Chains

-This section contains guides for platform engineers about deploying and managing SupplyChain resources.
+This section has topics, aimed at platform engineers, that tell you about deploying and managing SupplyChain resources.

 {{> 'partials/supply-chain/beta-banner' }}